Provisioning your yard for external lights and power outsets using conduit.

 Electrical boxes in the yard

 My favorite electrical junction box for use in the yard is 6"x6"x4" and made of thick rigid plastic with a good rubber sealed screw on lid.
 Bigger ones use the same wall thickness so as the size increases they easily distort.
 The box I like comes without any conduit connects so you can make the holes using a jigsaw and a rasp wherever you like.
-I use a male plastic screw connector mated with a female plastic screw connector on the inside of the box.
-I use plenty of PVC glue all round the plastic threads and where they join the box.
+I use plenty of PVC glue all round the plastic connectors where they join the box.
 It makes it nice and waterproof.